Technical Selection Guide: Diamond Pad Specifications & Performance

 Which pads are best for polishing?

 For natural stone polishing, wet resin bond diamond pads in the 800–3000 grit range deliver the best results.
-Pads with a honeycomb or segmented pattern design improve water flow and slurry evacuation, extending pad life and maintaining consistent cutting performance throughout the polishing session.
+Honeycomb pattern pads improve water flow and slurry evacuation.

 What are the three types of polishing pads?